continuitydrift/eth-denver-2022/chapter-17.md

 "Did you blow up the trucks?"
 Chase asked.

 "No," the fox said.
-"That was continuity.
+"That was Continuity.
 But we thought something like that might happen.
 They were trying to use the protestors, the stupid ones, to make the conference look bad."

 "Why?"